EDI in the Shipping Industry?

 EDI has often been referred to as the lifeblood of the logistics industry.
 Implementing a proper EDI solution can do all kinds of incredible things for the shipping/logistics industry.
 It can improve operational efficiency, increase visibility into their supply chain, and most of all, strengthen customer relationships throughout their ecosystem.

-The EDI in shipping industry helps manage the documentation for
+The EDI in the shipping industry helps manage the documentation for

 Logistics Chain Operations in Shipping Industry